coderefinery/git-collaborative/_episodes/03-distributed.md

 Objectives:

-- Learn how to fork, modify the fork, and file a pull request towards forked repo
+- Learn how to fork, modify the fork, and file a pull request towards forked repo.
-- Learn how to update your fork with upstream changes
+- Learn how to update your fork with upstream changes.

 We will do this exercise on GitHub but also GitLab and Bitbucket allow similar workflows and everything that we will discuss is transferable.